GhostManager/mythic_sync/README.md

     > Initial entry from mythic_sync at: <server_ip>.
 If you're seeing this then oplog syncing is working for this C2 server!

 2. If so, you're all set!
-Otherwise, see "Troubleshooting"
+Otherwise, check the logs from the docker container for error messages.
+This can be done via `sudo docker logs mythic_sync`.

 ## Troubleshooting

 Ensure the host where mythic_sync is running has network access to the Ghostwriter and Mythic servers.

 mythic_sync uses an internal redis database to sync what events have already been sent to Ghostwriter, avoiding duplicates.
-If you want to re-sync, you will need to delete the volume and run it again.

 If the mythic_sync service goes down, it is safe to stand it back up and avoid duplicates as long as the redis container wasn't force killed.